percussa/ssp-sdk/README.md

 # Getting Started

-There are two steps for creating Percussa SSP modules
+There are two steps for creating Percussa SSP modules:

-first, is to create a 'development environment', covered in [docs/DEVENV.md](docs/DEVENV.md) second, is to download projects, and build them, covered in [docs/BUILDING.md](docs/BUILDING.md)
+first, is to create a 'development environment', covered in [docs/DEVENV.md](docs/DEVENV.md)

+second, is to download projects, and build them, covered in [docs/BUILDING.md](docs/BUILDING.md)